Vintage Cellars

 Would you consider branching into other wine varieties?

-I believe in specialisation, whether you’re an aeronautical engineer or a mechanic or a winemaker.
+I believe in specialisation, whether you’re an aeronautical engineer; a mechanic or a winemaker.
 If you specialise in certain things, you can do it better and your total focus becomes an obsession.
 I look at sparkling wine and still think I have more to learn and more to do, so I don’t have an interest in other wine styles… apart from consuming them!

 House of Arras wine to try